Loading...

 Read the full Minnesota HOA fine-limits guide →Minnesota's Common Interest Ownership Act provides structured protections for homeowners facing fines.
 The MCIOA requires both proper notice and an opportunity to be heard, giving you important procedural rights.

 Yes.
 Under Minn.
 Stat. §515B.3-102, the association must give written notice and an opportunity to be heard before imposing a fine or suspending common-element privileges.
-The homeowner has 30 days from the date of the notice to request a hearing.
+The statute sets no deadline for the owner to request the hearing, so ask in writing as soon as you receive the notice.
 These are mandatory statutory requirements the HOA cannot waive through its governing documents.

 The Minnesota Common Interest Ownership Act (MCIOA, Minn.
 Stat.
 Chapter 515B) is the primary statute governing HOAs, condominiums, and cooperatives in Minnesota.
 It applies to all common interest communities created after June 1, 1994, and certain provisions apply to older communities.
 The act covers governance, enforcement, assessments, liens, and homeowner rights.

 Yes.
 Under Minn.
 Stat. §515B.3-116, the association has a statutory lien on each unit for unpaid assessments, fines, and charges.
-The lien has a limited priority over a first mortgage (about six months of assessments) and is junior only to tax liens.
+The lien is junior to tax liens and to a first mortgage recorded before the assessment became due — except for a limited six-month priority slice for common-expense assessments (§515B.3-116).
 The association can foreclose the lien either by advertisement (Minn.
 Stat. ch.
 580) or by judicial action (ch.
 581), like a mortgage.

 Explore detailed guides for specific violation types, including your rights, sample response letters, and appeal strategies.